-The pre-trial procedural stages in the Patents Court consists of (i) service of the Claim Form on the defendant with Particulars of Claim and Particulars of Infringement showing which of the claims of the patent are alleged to be infringed, with at least one example of each type of infringement alleged, (ii) service of a Defence (and Counterclaim with Grounds of Invalidity, if applicable), (iii) hearing of the case management conference (CMC) before a judge, at which directions for the further conduct of the action are given, including deadlines for procedural steps and number of experts allowed, (iv) fixing of the trial date by the court listing office, (v) service of Notices to Admit and replies, to identify points that are not in dispute, (vi) exchange of lists of, and disclosure of, documents relevant to the issues between the parties - a defendant may, in lien of giving disclosure in relation to the alleged infringing product (or process), serve a product (or process) description, (vii) carrying out of experiments permitted by the court to establish infringement (or invalidity), (viii) preparation and exchange of written factual and expert evidence, and (ix) provision to the court of skeleton arguments.
+The pre-trial procedural stages in the Patents Court consists of (i) service of the Claim Form on the defendant with Particulars of Claim and Particulars of Infringement showing which of the claims of the patent are alleged to be infringed, with at least one example of each type of alleged infringement, (ii) service of a Defence (and Counterclaim with Grounds of Invalidity, if applicable), (iii) hearing of the Case Management Conference before a judge, at which directions for the further conduct of the action are given, including deadlines for procedural steps and number of experts allowed, (iv) fixing of the trial date by the court listing office, (v) service of Notices to Admit and replies, to identify points that are not in dispute, (vi) exchange of lists of, and disclosure of, documents relevant to the issues between the parties - a defendant may, in lieu of giving disclosure in relation to the alleged infringing product (or process), serve a product (or process) description, (vii) carrying out of experiments permitted by the court to establish infringement (or invalidity), (viii) preparation and exchange of written factual and expert evidence, and (ix) provision to the court of skeleton arguments.

-The pre-trial procedure in the IPEC, in addition to the features identified above, differs from that in the Patents Court in the following respects: (i) the defendant(s) is given more time (70 days instead of 42 days) to serve a Defence if the claimant has not sent a letter identifying his claim before commencing the action; (ii) all Statements of Case must set out concisely all the facts and arguments that are relied upon; (iii) save in exceptional circumstances (see the answer to question 1.5 below), the judge will not allow the parties to supplement their Statements of Case; (iv) there is no disclosure of documents, unless ordered by the judge at the CMC; and (v) the extent (if any) that experiments, witness statements, experts' reports, cross-examination at trial and skeleton arguments are permitted is determined by the judge at the CMC.
+The pre-trial procedure in the IPEC follows the same steps save that it differs in the following respects: (i) the defendant(s) is given more time (70 days instead of 42 days) to serve a Defence if the claimant has not sent a letter identifying their claim before commencing the action; (ii) all statements of case must set out concisely all the facts and arguments that are relied upon; (iii) save in exceptional circumstances (see the answer to question 1.7), the judge will not allow the parties to supplement their statements of case; (iv) there is no disclosure of documents, unless ordered by the judge at the Case Management Conference; and (v) the extent (if any) that experiments, witness statements, experts' reports, cross-examination at trial and skeleton arguments are permitted is determined by the judge at the Case Management Conference.

-Before the trial, the court is provided with (i) the Statements of Case (pleadings) including the Claim Form, Particulars of Claim, Particulars of Infringement, Defence (and Counterclaim, if applicable, with Grounds of Invalidity), (ii) the patent(s), (iii) the prior art where invalidity is raised, (iv) Admissions, (v) Disclosure documents which the parties wish to rely upon and any product (or process) description, (vi) factual witness statements, (vii) experts' reports, which may address any experiments that have been conducted, (viii) a technical primer (if any), (ix) a guide for the judge's pre-trial reading, with a time estimate for that reading, and (x) each party's skeleton argument.
+Before the trial, the court is provided with (i) the statements of case (pleadings) including the Claim Form, Particulars of Claim, Particulars of Infringement, Defence (and Counterclaim, if applicable, with Grounds of Invalidity), (ii) the patent(s), (iii) the prior art where invalidity is raised, (iv) Admissions, (v) disclosure documents which the parties wish to rely upon and any product (or process) description, (vi) factual witness statements, (vii) experts' reports, which may address any experiments that have been conducted, (viii) a technical primer (if any), (ix) a guide for the judge's pre-trial reading, with a time estimate for that reading, and (x) each party's skeleton argument.
 The parties are responsible for the preparation of bundles, including in the form of electronic or e-bundles, of these documents for the trial judge, which are generally provided about two weeks before the trial.
 As noted, (v) to (x) may not apply in a case in the IPEC.